-You can also purchase ott-lite lamps that would recreate the natural daylight in your room and relieve eye strain.
+You can also purchase ott-lite lamps that recreate the natural daylight in your room and relieve eye strain.

-If the pain is getting too severe and intervening with your stitching, go visit a doctor immediately.
-While the pain may be hard to deal with, it can still be alleviated.
-However, if you keep straining your already sore joints, you might cause irreparable damage.
+If pain is getting severe and interfering with your stitching, visit a doctor.
+While pain may annoying, it can be alleviated.
+However, if you keep straining already sore joints, you might cause irreparable damage.